Wandering the ACE Basin: A Personal Journey through the Changing South Carolina Lowcountry

 These initiatives have helped slow habitat loss and maintain the ACE Basin's diverse ecosystems.

 To raise awareness about the ACE Basin’s importance and challenges, I document my explorations through photography and writing.
 Capturing images of the diverse terrain—from moss-draped live oaks to shimmering tidal creeks—helps tell the story of this landscape.
-My blog posts describe the sights, sounds, and wildlife encounters, offering readers a glimpse of the ACE Basin.
+My blog posts describe the sights, sounds, and wildlife encounters, offering readers a glimpse of a day in the life of the ACE Basin.

-By sharing these experiences, I hope to inspire others to appreciate the ACE Basin and support conservation efforts.
-The ACE Basin's future depends on public awareness and action to protect its habitats from further harm.
+By sharing these experiences, I hope to inspire others to appreciate the ACE Basin and support the on-going conservation efforts.
+The ACE Basin's future depends on public awareness and action to protect its habitats from future harm.

 How You Can Help Protect the ACE Basin